 Jonathan said to David, “And may the LORD be with you as He has been with my father.
 If I am still alive, will you not show me the lovingkindness of the LORD, that I may not die?
 You shall not cut off your loving kindness from my house forever, not even when the LORD cuts off every one of the enemies of David from the face of the earth.”
 So Jonathan made a covenant with the house of David, saying, “May the LORD require it at the hands of David’s enemies.”
 Jonathan made David vow again because of his love for him because he loved him as he loved his own life.”

 That day, like all other days, was yet another day of sorrow, frustration, loneliness, and hopelessness for Mephibosheth in Lo-debar.
 But now this day made all the difference in his life.
 Suddenly, unexpectedly, King David’s luxurious palace vehicle parked right in front of the house of Mephibosheth.
 He thought that is the last day of his life because his grandfather tried to kill King David on many occasions and he did not know anything about the covenant between his dad, Jonathan, and David.
 So he really got afraid.
-King’s person came and rang the bell on Mephibosheth’s house.
+King’s person came and rang the bell at Mephibosheth’s house.
 With hesitation and much fear, he opened the door.
-The King’s man said I came here to take you to palace because king want to see you and talk to you.
+The King’s man said I came here to take you to the palace because the king wants to see you and talk to you.
 Tension increased in Mephibosheth’s heart and his heart started beating fast.
-Because of king’s order he decided to go with the man.
-With lot of puzzling question in his mind, he came to palace.
+Because of the king’s order, he decided to go with the man.
+With a lot of puzzling questions in his mind, he came to the palace.
 Why king called me?
 I am unable to walk and I am a nobody.
 What is going on?
-The moment he reached the palace and saw king David, he fell down on his face and prostrated himself on the feet of David.
-David called him, “Mephibosheth” and he answered “here is your servant.”
+The moment he reached the palace and saw king David, he fell down on his face and prostrated himself on his feet of David.
+David called him, “Mephibosheth” and he answered, “here is your servant.”
 David said to him, “Do not fear, for I will surely show kindness to you for the sake of your father Jonathan, and will restore to you all the land of your [c]grandfather Saul; and you shall [eat at my table regularly.”
 Again he prostrated himself and said, “What is your servant, that you should regard a dead dog like me?”
 (2 Samuel 9).

 King David wanted to bless Mephibosheth for Jonathan’s sake.
 Not because of anything in Mephibosheth.
 But entirely for Jonathan’s sake.

-“Father in heaven, I accept your invitation of your kindness, grace and mercy today.
+“Father in heaven, I accept the invitation of your kindness, grace, and mercy today.
 Please grant me kindness for the sake of Jesus Christ.
 I accept Jesus Christ as my savior and Lord.
 I believe he died, buried and rose again for my sin.
 Please save and deliver me.
 I seek your blessings in my life.
 In the name of Jesus Christ, I pray.
-Amen.”Crippled receives kindness of the king Click To Tweet
+Amen.”[bctt tweet=”Crippled receives kindness of the king” username=”sam2017insights”]